The 16:8 diet plan involves intermittent fasting, and celebrities like Jennifer Aniston and Hugh Jackman have reportedly given it a thumbs up.

 But how does the 16:8 diet work, and is it safe?
 We’ve spoken to the experts to find out all you need to know if you're considering trying the 16:8 diet, without risking extreme weight loss.

 The 16:8 diet is a form of intermittent fasting where you break the day into two parts: a 16-hour fasting period and an eight-hour period where you consume all your calories - hence why it is also known as the 'eight-hour diet'.

-The 16:8 diet stems from the book 8 Hour Diet by author David Zinczenko and editor-in-chief of Men's Health Peter Moore, who suggested that a longer fasting time between eating gives the body the time it needs to process the food and burn away extra fat.
+The 16:8 stems from the 8-Hour Diet book by author David Zinczenko and Peter Moore, former editor-in-chief of Men's Health.
+The two created the plan off the back of the popular 5:2 diet, with the main difference being the longer fasting time between eating sessions.
+This, they say, gives the body the time it needs to process food and burn away extra fat.